-The market clearing price~$p_{tn}$ is the vector of the locational marginal prices over time, where~$n(i)$ denotes the node at which generator~$i$ is located; the set~$n,m \in N$ denotes the nodes in the network.
-The price arises as the dual of the market clearing condition introduced below, and each generator takes the price at her node as given.

-Assuming that the power plant~$i$ is operating in period~$t$, the optimal amount of power generated~$y\on_{ti}$ and the dual variables associated with the constraints can be determined by solving the generator's first order optimality (KKT) conditions:
+The market clearing price~$p_{tn}$ is the vector of locational marginal prices over time, where~$n(i)$ denotes the node at which generator~$i$ is located; the set~$n,m \in N$ denotes all nodes in the network.
+The prices arise as the duals of the market clearing condition introduced below, and each generator takes the price at her node as given.
+Assuming that the power plant~$i$ is operating in period~$t$, the optimal amount of power generated~$y\on_{ti}$ and the dual variables associated with the constraints can be determined by solving the generator's first-order optimality (KKT) conditions:

 Otherwise, the amount generated is zero, and we do not require the dual variables in that case.
 Hence, in contrast to the general formulation in Section~\ref{sec:model}, we can omit the KKT conditions in this example for the case that the power plant is not operating in period~$t$.